isomerpages/govtech-stp/_vtl-land/VTL (Land) Checklist for Travel to Singapore.md

 	<li style="padding-left:10px; margin-bottom:0px; line-height:1.35; font-size:18px;">If your intended date of entry is not reflected in the portal, come back on another day to apply as VTP dates are made available in the system on a rolling basis.</li>
 	<li style="padding-left:10px; margin-bottom:0px; line-height:1.35; font-size:18px;">Travellers who are vaccinated in Singapore are not required to submit their vaccination certificates as their vaccination records are already captured in the Singapore Ministry of Health (MOH) database.</li>
 		<li style="padding-left:10px; margin-bottom:0px; line-height:1.35; font-size:18px;">Applicants not vaccinated in Singapore whose vaccination certificate contains multiple QR codes should ensure that they crop each QR code and upload them separately to avoid upload errors.
 Travellers who still experience issues uploading the QR code to the VTP application portal, should <a href="https://go.gov.sg/sto-enquiry" target="_blank">write to the Safe Travel Office</a> for help and provide their vaccination certificate. </li>
-		<li style="padding-left:10px; margin-bottom:0px; line-height:1.35; font-size:18px;">VTP is valid for 14 calendar days from the chosen date of entry. <br><br><i>(<u>Example</u>: A traveller holding a VTP (Land) for entry into Singapore on 1 December 2021 may enter Singapore on a designated VTL (Land) bus service on any day from 1 December to 14 December 2021.
-The traveller should apply for a new VTP if he is unable to enter Singapore from 1 December to 14 December.)</i></li>
+		<li style="padding-left:10px; margin-bottom:0px; line-height:1.35; font-size:18px;">VTPs are valid for 14 calendar days from the traveller's chosen date of entry.
+Travellers not travelling during this date range can apply for a VTP later. (e.g. a traveller holding a VTP (Land) for entry into Singapore on 1 Dec 2021 may enter Singapore on a designated VTL (Land) bus service any day from 1- 14 Dec 2021 (inclusive).
+The traveller should apply for a VTP if he is unable to enter during this period.)</li>
 	</ol>
 </div>